arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 # Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7
 This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Portenta H7 application via GDB on a serial interface.
-It also explains how to obtain a free one-year licence of a fully functional version of TRACE32 using your Portenta's serial number.
+It also explains how to obtain a free licence of a fully functional version of TRACE32 using your Portenta's serial number.

 ## What You Will Learn
--  How to get a free one-year license key for TRACE32 GDB Front End debugger for Portenta H7 - M7 core
+-  How to get a free license key for TRACE32 GDB Front End debugger for Portenta H7 - M7 core
 -  How to download and start the Lauterbach TRACE32 GDB Front End debugger
 -  How to flash and debug some ready-to-run demos